BinomialLLC/basis_universal/README.md

 Note that you can directly control exactly how transcoding works at the block level by calling a lower level API, basisu_transcoder::transcode_slice().
 The higher level API (transcode_image_level) uses this low-level API internally. find_slice() and get_file_info() return all the slice information you would need to call this lower level API.
 I would study transcode_image_level()'s implementation before using the slice API to get familiar with it.
 The slice API was written first.

-2. To get uncompressed 16/24/32-bpp pixel data from a slice, the best format to transcode to is ETC1.
-Then unpack and convert the resulting ETC1S block data to pixels (each block will be 4x4 pixels).
-Internally, everything is actually just ETC1S in the baseline format.
-We will be adding new methods that support decompressing to a few uncompressed pixel formats as some point.
+2. To get uncompressed 16/32-bpp pixel data from a slice, call the transcoder with one of the uncompressed pixel formats.
+This will be faster than transcoding to ETC1S then unpacking the blocks yourself (on the CPU).

 ### Next Major Steps - Higher Quality!